-Combat Documentation/Production Specialists are primarily responsible for supervising, planning and operating electronic and film-based still, video and audio acquisition equipment in order to document combat and non-combat operations.
+Combat Documentation and Production Specialists are primarily responsible for supervising, planning, and operating electronic and film-based still, video, and audio acquisition equipment in order to document combat and non-combat operations.

 Job training for a combat documentation/production specialist requires 10 weeks of Basic Combat Training and 12 weeks of Advanced Individual Training with on-the-job instruction.
 Part of this time is spent in the classroom and in the field.

 Some of the skills you’ll learn are:

 - Audio recording and using sound equipment

 ASVAB Score Required: 93 in aptitude area EL and 91 in aptitude area ST